 This time the background is Imperial, as the Museum of Modern Art is located in the former Imperial stables.
 At the center of the square there’s a pretty large statue depicting Empress Maria Theresa.

-This Christmas market is open from the 21st November to the 26th December.
+This Christmas market is open from November 17 to December 26, 2021.

 Opening hours: Sunday – Thursday 11am – 9pm; Friday & Saturday 11am -10pm; 24th December 11am – 4pm; 25th – 26th December 11am – 7pm.

 Altes AKH Christmas Market